vinliv/RECODE/README.md

 ## 10. Known Bugs and Limitations

 This repository contains the research build used for a pilot study.
-While functionally stable, it has several limitations and known issues:
+While functionally stable, it has several limitations and known issues.

 * **Pilot Study Scope:** Validation was conducted in a small pilot sample (n=12 per group).
 Results are promising but require confirmation in larger, multicenter trials.
 * **Supervised Setting:** Although designed for remote use, the pilot study was run in a clinical setting under neuropsychologist supervision.
-Feasibility in fully unsupervised environments is untested.
+Feasibility testing in fully unsupervised environments is currently underway in a sample of healthy older adults.
 * **Alpha Stage Software:** This version is considered an alpha build.
 The pilot study informed subsequent improvements, which are ongoing.
-* **Accessibility:** While user-friendly, participants with severe cognitive impairment (e.g., MMSE \~13) may find exercises too demanding.
-Screen reader support is limited.
+* **Accessibility:** While user-friendly, participants with severe cognitive impairment may find exercises too demanding.
 * **Technical Issues:**

-  * Rapid sequential clicks may cause overlapping audio feedback.
   * Touch input is only partially supported.
   * In case of network interruption, only completed blocks are saved.
 * **Content Limitations:** All content is currently in Italian.
-Some visual stimuli may be duplicated across exercise categories.

-Open issues and progress toward future versions are tracked in the project’s [issue tracker](../../issues).

 ---